Catyre/pyd_pyper/README.md

 <hr>

 ## Project Ingredients:
-There are the third party python libraries that allow this project to happen:
+These are the third party python libraries that allow this project to happen:
 - [Pynput for keyboard manipulation](https://pypi.org/project/pynput/)
 - [Librosa for audio processing](https://pypi.org/project/librosa/)
 - [PyAudio for inputting realtime audio data](https://pypi.org/project/PyAudio/)